abz-conf/abz-conf.github.io/.github/src/content/site/2024/Venue.md

 The complete map of the ATB links is available at this [link](https://www.atb.bergamo.it/user/download.aspx?FILE=OBJ00181.PDF&TIPO=FLE&NOME=mappa-della-rete.PDF).

+#### By Car

+We do not recommend reaching the venue by car, as the entire Città Alta area is a Limited Traffic Zone (only selected vehicles, e.g., residents, can access that area).
+The Limited Traffic Zone is active between 10:00 to 12:00 and between 14:00 to 19:00.

+You can find the map of all areas involved in the Limited Traffic Zone, as well as the map of all the cameras surveilling the entries, [here](https://territorio.comune.bergamo.it/gfmaplet/?map=ZoneTL&highlightFeatures=ZTL|4|ID_ZONA=1%20) (unfortunately, only available in Italian).

+If you wish to park in Città Alta, there is a [new parking](https://maps.app.goo.gl/ce2DAMZfRvy3WQzD7) very close to the conference venue, and you can access the Limited Traffic Zone if you park there.
+It costs 3,50 €/h.

 ## About Bergamo

 Bergamo is a small city in Lombardy, in the northern part of Italy, yet it is rich in history and culture. <br>